NREL/EnergyPlus/design/FY2017/NFP_DOAToUnitVentilator.md

 **Connecting Unit Ventilator to DOA**

 - Currently supported outdoor air control types for unit ventilator are: FixedAmount, VariablePercent and FixedTemperature.
-These Outdoor Air Control Types require the minimum and maximum outdoor air flow rates and the corresponding schedule fields inputs to work.
-These outdoor air flow rates will not used when the unit ventilator is connected DOA.
-Therefore, the control features will not be available when the Unit Ventilator is connected with DOA.
+These Outdoor Air Control Types require the minimum and maximum outdoor air flow rates and the corresponding schedule input fields to work.
+The three outdoor air flow control types will be available when the unit ventilator is connected to DOA.

 - Input fields: *Outdoor Air Node Name*, *Exhaust Air Node Name*, and *Mixed Air Node Name* in **ZoneHVAC:UnitVentilator** object are the node names that are used for *built-in* outdoor air mixer.
 These three node names are not required if the UnitVentilator object is connected to DOA.
 Therefore, the required field restriction need to be removed.
 Eventually it is recommended to replace the "built-in" outdoor air mixer with a OutdoorAir:Mixer child object as it is done for other ZoneHVAC equipment.